TJ2005/Obsidian-Notes-Public/Publish/Btech Third Semester/Notes/Data Structures & Algorithm/Data Structures & Algorithm Lecture 22.md

 - Both functions rely on the tree's structure, which ensures that the leftmost node is the smallest and the rightmost node is the largest.

 #### Finding Any Element
-To find any element in a Binary Search Tree, we traverse through the first node that is **Root** and based on the comparison logic on the root we decide which half we traverse next.
+To find any element in a  Tree, we traverse through the first node that is **Root** and based on the comparison logic on the root we decide which half we traverse next.

 ##### Algorithm in PseudoCode:
 ```js